4 Tips to Fix Windows 10 Backup not Backing up All Files

 Many Windows users have developed good backup habits to protect important data, especially those who have experienced the pain of data loss.
 But are these built-in tools really reliable enough in practical use?
 One long-standing problem, as far as I know, is Windows 10 backup not backing up all files occasionally.

-It’s a real headache because people use this feature to be worry-free, but it may end up causing data loss unknowingly.
+It’s a headache because people use this feature to be worry-free, but it may end up causing data loss unknowingly.
 If you are troubled by this situation as well, here are some tips that may help.

 Nevertheless, I compiled a few points that may affect the backup results for your reference.
 But in most cases, the problem of Windows 10 backup missing files may not be solved once and for all.
-So it’s always recommended to use more robust Windows backup software like AOMEI Backupper for data security.
+So it’s always recommended to use more reliable Windows backup software like AOMEI Backupper for data security.

-1. Pay attention to the filename and directory structure
+Fix 1.
+Pay attention to the filename and directory structure

-In some cases, the folders that were not successfully backed up generally had the longest filenames and the deepest directory structure.
+From many users' cases, the folders that were not successfully backed up generally had the longest filenames and the deepest directory structure.
 This makes the file path so complicated that it can’t be copied to the target drive.

 Check the target drive to see if your files that were not backed up match this scenario.
 If yes, maybe you can simplify the filename or re-arrange the folders.

-2. Delete current backups and set it up again
+Fix 2.
+Delete current backups and set it up again

 This may not seem useful, but actually works for some users.